 Wrapping up in woolly scarves and braving the wintery winds whilst searching for the perfect gift, is as much a part of Christmas as the turkey stuffing and all the trimmings.
-So I can understand the hankering for the Christmas ‘feels’ that are experienced in the Northern hemisphere.
+So I can understand the hankering for the Christmas ‘feels’ that is experienced in the Northern Hemisphere.

-With so many immigrants from the northern hemisphere, it is a chance to experience a Christmas that closely matches their wintery memories.
+With so many immigrants from the northern hemisphere, it is a chance to experience a Christmas that closely matches their winter memories.
 They want to evoke a more realistic ‘Christmassy’ feel.

 Christmas in Australia is synonymous with barbecues, beaches, slapping on sunscreen and playing in the pool in above 30-degree Celcius temperatures.